 LZX is an LZ77-based compressor that uses static Huffman encoding and a sliding window of selectable size.
-LZX is most commonly known as part of the Microsoft Cabinet compression format, as specified in [MS-CAB].
 Data symbols are encoded either as an uncompressed symbol, or as a logical (offset, length) pair indicating that length symbols shall be copied from a displacement of offset symbols from the current position in the output stream.
 The value of offset is constrained to be less than the current position in the output stream, up to the size of the sliding window.